luciVuc/LiteClass/README.md

 		}
 	}

-The `<<name>>` placeholder, in the code snippet above, represents the name of the **data field** that particular ***data field descriptor*** describes, and its value is the object literal containing the set of applicabile *options* for defining it as a data field of the class.
+The `<<name>>` placeholder, in the code snippet above, represents the name of the **data field** that a particular ***data field descriptor*** describes, and its value is the object literal containing the set of applicable *options* for defining it as a data field of the class.

 #####The `validator` option
-One of such options, applicable to both categories of data fields, is called `validator` and its value, referenced by the `<<function>>` placeholder, is a Boolean returning function.
-The role of this is function is to *validate* a value before assigning it to that data field.
-More specifically, it can be used to decide whether to accept or reject a given value before assigning it to that data field.
+One of the options, applicable to both categories of data fields, is called `validator` and its value, referenced by the `<<function>>` placeholder, is a Boolean returning function.
+The role of this function is to *validate* a value before assigning it to that data field.
+More specifically, it serves to decide whether to accept or reject a given value before assigning it to that data field.
 Therefore, when providing a `validator` option it is very important to make sure that it’s value is a function that returns `true` if the argument it is called with is a valid value for that data field, or `false` otherwise.
 By default, the *`validator`* function returns `true` in any case, allowing any value to be assigned to that data field.

 #####The `defaultValue` option
-Another definition *option* for a ***data field descriptor*** is called `defaultValue` and is applicable to the *property* types of ***data fields*** only.
+Another defining *option* for a ***data field descriptor*** is called `defaultValue` and is applicable to the *property* types of ***data fields*** only.
 Its role is to hold a *default* value for that particular property, which will be used to initialize the property if the user does not provide an instantiation value.
-By default, the value of the `defaultValue` property of any ***property descriptor*** is `null`.
+By default, the value of the `defaultValue` option of any ***property descriptor*** is `null`.

 #####The `public` interface
-All the other options (properties) of the ***class descriptor*** argument, including the user-defined ones, will be interpreted as the public interface of the class and will be attached to the its prototype.
+All the other options (properties) of the ***class descriptor*** argument, including the user-defined ones, will be interpreted as the public interface of the class and will be attached to its prototype.
 Therefore, they will be accessible only via an instance of the class.

 #####Example
 Here is an example of a simple class definition: